The best rain jacket

 As far as I’m concerned, the Norse Project Fyn Shell is the best of it’s kind.
 A near perfect marriage of elegant form and cutting edge function.

-For the city commuter who wants a good looking, incredibly light and genuinely waterproof raincoat that won’t cost more than £100.
-The Rains ultralight is a gem, albeit, one that offers a less breathable and durable fabric than our main pick.
+For the city commuter who wants a good looking, incredibly light and genuinely waterproof raincoat under £100.
+The Rains Ultralight is a gem, albeit, one that offers a less breathable and durable fabric than our main pick.
+Note that Rains slightly changed the model and renamed it to Storm Breaker.

 The first impression when I unpacked the RAINS Ultralight Jacket was just awe at the sheer lightness of it, the weight you’d associate with a poplin dress shirt rather than a piece of outerwear.
 The texture was also much silkier and softer than I was accustomed to with the generally rubbery feeling polyurethene based raincoats that have become popular in the past decade.
 When worn over a t‑shirt it felt like it was barely there and I enjoyed the slightly loose ‘90s-esque fit with the elasticated cuff and prominent cord locks on the front of the hood.
 If you’re looking for a techy bit of kit that doesn’t stray over into cyberpunk nerd territory then this is for you, especially in it’s alternative colourways of camel, olive and light grey.